Doon Express

 The 13009 / 13010 Doon Express is an express train belonging to Indian Railways – Eastern Railway zone that runs between & Yog Nagari Rishikesh railway station in India.

 It operates as train number 13009 from Howrah Junction to Yog Nagari Rishikesh and as train number 13010 in the reverse direction, serving the states of West Bengal, Jharkhand, Bihar, Uttar Pradesh & Uttarakhand.

 Coaches

-The 13009/13010 Doon Express presently has 1 AC 2 tier, 5 AC 3 tier, 9 Sleeper class, 3 General Unreserved, military coach & 2 SLR (Seating cum Luggage Rake) coaches.
+The 13009/13010 Doon Express presently has 1 AC First Class, 1 AC 2 tier, 5 AC 3 tier, 8 Sleeper class, 4 General Unreserved, 1 SLR (Seating cum Luggage Rake) coaches.
 It does not have a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13009 Doon Express covers the distance of 1557 kilometres in 33 hours (46.48 km/h) and in also 33 hours as 13010 Doon Express (46.48 km/h).
+The 13009 Doon Express covers the distance of 1528 kilometres in 34 hours 45 minutes (46.48 km/h) and 34 hours 5 minutes as 13010 Doon Express (46.48 km/h).

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.